cs50/labs/vigenere/README.md

 {% spoiler "Hints" %}

 <ul>
-  <li>If some of your variables in your Caesar solution don't match what they've been called here, just edit the names of things so they do match!</li>
+  <li>If some of your variables in your Caesar solution don't match what they've been called so far in this lab, just edit the names of things so they do match!</li>
 </ul>

 {% endspoiler %}